krushell/krushell/README.md

 # Hi there, I'm Xin Chen👋

 I am currently a Master's student at [Beihang University](https://ev.buaa.edu.cn/).
 My passion lies in developing intelligent systems, with a focus on **Reinforcement Learning** and **Robotic Learning**.
-I am actively seeking PhD positions starting in Fall 2027.
+I am actively seeking PhD positions starting in Fall 2027 or Spring 2028.

 ---